Alen-S-J/200-days-of-Machine-Learning/Day-3/theory.md

 ### Policies

-A policy ($$pi$$) is the strategy the agent uses to determine its actions based on the current state.
+A policy (\(\pi\)) is the strategy the agent uses to determine its actions based on the current state.
 Policies can be deterministic or stochastic.

 ### Bellman Equations